-Our current healthcare system, including various health research projects and treatment options, often does not consider the physiological and social differences between men and women.
+Our current healthcare system, including various health research projects and treatment options, fails to consider the physiological and social differences between men and women.
 Commonly referred to as “the health gap”, men and women typically experience the same healthcare systems differently.
 Unfortunately, the health gap is also wider for women of colour, women who live in rural communities or women who may be struggling with finances or other life circumstances.

 This guide will shed some light on the prominent gaps in women’s health research.
-You’ll learn how many specific ailments that women face are often misunderstood or under-researched, as well as how prominent gaps in women’s healthcare are putting millions of women’s lives and wellbeing in jeopardy.
+First, you’ll learn how many specific ailments that women face are often misunderstood or under-researched.
+Second, you will learn how prominent gaps in women’s healthcare are putting millions of women’s lives and wellbeing in jeopardy.

 In an article for Grazia, women’s health specialist Dr. Larisa Corda, said “ the health gender gap is fed by perceptions of women as being over-emotional and exaggerating the extent of their pain and suffering.”
 In fact, research shows women are half as likely as men to get painkillers after surgery.

-We’re often taught to be cautious of any heart attack signs like sudden chest pain and neck pain, shortness of breath, or discomfort in one or both arms.
+We’re often taught to be cautious of any heart attack signs.
+For example, sudden chest pain and neck pain, shortness of breath, or discomfort in one or both arms.
 However, women tend to experience heart attacks differently than men.
 Women are more likely to experience shortness of breath, pressure in the lower chest or upper abdomen, dizziness, fainting, upper back pressure or extreme fatigue.

 Since these symptoms are much less severe than what they previously thought a heart attack might feel like, many women or doctors dismiss this pain as anxiety or acid reflux.
 This highlights the need for more women-focused research in core health specialties and raising awareness to help prevent or mitigate symptoms of common health issues for women.